Who Is a Candidate?

 Great Falls, MT

-For many of our patients, implants are a great option to improve their smile by adding artificial teeth and dentures as additional support for their facial structure.
+For many of our patients, dental implants are a great option to improve their smile by adding artificial teeth and dentures as additional support for their facial structure.
 At River's Edge Dental we have many patients come into our office to discuss whether they are the right candidate for this procedure.
 There are a few requirements we look for when determining whether one of our patients is the ideal candidate to get an implant.

 Does the Patient Have Enough Bone Left?